Kukarmunda

 Kukarmunda (કુકરમુંડા) is one of the Eaight Talukas that form the Tapi district of Gujarat and Administrative Headquarter of Kukarmunda Taluka.
 It is located by the Tapi river basin, south of the Satpura hill range.

 The distance between Kukarmunda and Vyara is about 110 km, and from Surat is about 178 km.
-Kukarmunda shares a border with Akkalkuwa,Taloda and the Shahada tehsil of the Nandurbar district of Maharashtra.
-The total area of Kukarmunda is 0.82 km².
+Kukarmunda shares a border with Akkalkuwa, Taloda and the Shahada tehsil of the Nandurbar district of Maharashtra.
+The total area of Kukarmunda is 0.82 km^{2}.